mendix/docs/content/releasenotes/developer-portal/index.md

 #### Improvements

-* We redesigned the My Apps page.
+* We redesigned the [My Apps](/developerportal/apps-list/#my-apps) page.
-* We now display labels when editing a Story using the new Stories UI.
-We will enable editing of Story Labels and Label colors in a future release.
+* You will now see labels when you are editing a [story](/developerportal/collaborate/stories#story-actions) using the new **Stories** UI.
+We will enable the editing of story labels and label colors in a future release.

 #### Fixes